Interview Preparation | Practice with InterviewStream | Before the Interview

 - Select “Create Account” using your Fredonia e-mail

-- Record a 10-question practice interview and share it with a CDO counselor or trusted professional for feedback
+- Record a 10-question practice interview and share it with a CDO counselor or trusted

 GET STARTED NOW!
 Schedule an appointment for a practice interview or practice at home with InterviewStream (webcams can be signed out at the CDO if needed).